Darts and black velvet, 1947

 Hjördis in January 1948.
 Where did she get that hat?

-“He was going away to stay with friends in the country for the weekend, and so was I. He suggested that he should call for me on the Sunday evening and bring me back to town.
+“He was going away to stay with friends in the country for the weekend, and so was I. He suggested that he should call for me on Sunday evening and bring me back to town.
 ‘I’ll ring you first and let you know what time I’ll be along for you.’ he promised.”

-“All through the weekend I dreamed about him, but Sunday morning came, Sunday afternoon and Sunday evening and I did not get a telephone call from him.
+“All through the weekend, I dreamed about him, but Sunday morning came, Sunday afternoon and Sunday evening, and I did not get a telephone call from him.
 I became frantic.”

 “Funnily enough my host and hostess couldn’t stand my woebegone face any longer.
-In the end I went back to London with some of the other guests.
+In the end, I went back to London with some of the other guests.
 I felt deeply depressed and thought it was shameful of him.
-At the same time however I was worried, in case something had happened to him.”
+At the same time, however, I was worried, in case something had happened to him.”

 “On Monday, I was still waiting to hear from David.
 But he did not call.
 I became angry.
-I knew that nothing serious had happened to him, otherwise it would have been in the newspapers.”
+I knew that nothing serious had happened to him; otherwise, it would have been in the newspapers.”

 “On Tuesday evening I was at a cocktail party with some of the people with whom I had spent the weekend.
 A cheery, red-faced man sauntered up to me.
 ‘Well, have you seen David Niven?’ he asked, giving me a wink.”